EstherSlabbert/app_deployment/README.md

 server {
     listen 80; # The server listens on port 80, which is the default HTTP port. server_name _; # The server name is set to _ which dictates a catch-all server block that matches all requests that do not match any other server blocks.
+    # you may wish to change _ to server name and following change localhost to server name as well.

     location /posts { # This block defines the location of the server block. proxy_pass http://localhost:3000; # The requests are forwarded to the specified IP and port.